Eagle SepticSeptic Information Guide

 Certified Septic System Inspections

-Whether you're buying a home, selling, or simply due for a checkup — our thorough inspections give you a complete picture of your system's health with a written report you can trust.
+Whether you're buying a home, selling, or simply due for a checkup — here's what a thorough septic inspection involves, what the report covers, and why it matters.

 About This Service

 A septic inspection evaluates every component of your system: the tank, baffles, distribution box, drain field, and any advanced treatment components.
-We offer both standard visual inspections and full camera inspections that document the inside of the tank and pipes.
-Our written reports meet the requirements of most lenders, buyers, and county health departments for real estate transactions.
+Most septic companies offer both standard visual inspections and full camera inspections that document the inside of the tank and pipes.
+A proper written report meets the requirements of most lenders, buyers, and county health departments for real estate transactions.

 What's Included